 And so it began: the life of a boy who was always an adult and who faced much too much tragedy before Jonestown and witnessed racism, classicism, poverty and disdain, before and after the things that people think defines my life.
 I hope to show, there was more.

 (Eugene Smith was in Georgetown on November 18 clearing items from customs.
 Numerous members of his family – including his mother, wife, and infant son – died in Jonestown.
 His previous articles in the jonestown report may be found here.
-He can be reached at email@example.com.)
+He can be reached through this website.)